Dream City Church

 Time for a change

 Luke Barnett's vision included multi-site campuses ministering to 50,000 people weekly, with an expanded focus on small groups, creative arts, and leadership training.
 Now, two years later, the church was ready to launch their first multi-site campus and begin the charge, but the name Phoenix First proved limited by geography.
 Also, the existing brand system lacked substance and was becoming far too outdated and fractured to effectively carry the new vision forward.

 In consideration of what the new name should be, church leaders looked no further than to what Phoenix First was already known for.

 Phoenix First has long had a heart for the city through a scalable urban outreach program called the Dream Center Network with individual Dream Centers in cities all across the US and around the world.
 Their mission from the beginning has been to help people in dire need dream again for their lives.

 The church was also known for hosting the Dream Conference, an annual event that drew pastors and ministry leads together from around the country for an intensive three-day training that inspires leaders to dream big.

 It was a clear move to carry the dream concept through to the new name and a fresh brand identity for the next chapter of the church's vibrant story.

 I partnered with church staff and leaders to identify eight key components of their unique brand story which were then used to guide the creative process.

 The boy with a telescope is a symbol of child-like faith, hope, and the penchant for dreaming big.
-Inspired by a previous logo (below left) designed for a leadership conference that Pastor Tommy Barnett started years ago, the former boy and telescope silhouette was redrawn and modernized to help it read clearly and carry the Dream City Church brand effectively.
+Inspired by a previous logo (below left) designed for the Dream Conference, the former boy and telescope silhouette was redrawn and modernized to help it read clearly and carry the Dream City Church brand effectively.

 Knocking out the silhouette from inside a bold “D” shape helped create a permanent bond between icon and monogram, to where the “D” immediately reads as “Dream.”